 by Jason Wasserman MD PhD FRCPC, updated January 6, 2021

 The oral cavity is the beginning of the aerodigestive tract.
 It is used for both breathing and taking in food.
 The oral cavity is a complex area of the body that is made up of many parts.

 The oral cavity includes:

-Squamous cell carcinoma is a type of cancer that starts from the squamous cells in the epithelium.
+Squamous cell carcinoma is a type of oral cavity cancer.
+It starts from the squamous cells in the epithelium.
 Squamous cell carcinoma is the most common type of cancer to start in the oral cavity.
-This tumour can start anywhere in the oral cavity although most start on the side of the tongue (lateral tongue) or the bottom (floor) of the mouth.
+This tumour can start anywhere in the oral cavity although most start on the side of the tongue (lateral tongue) or the floor of the mouth.

 The type of surgery performed to remove a tumour from the oral cavity will depend on the location and size of the tumour.
 Some procedures are given special names which tell the pathologist what kind of tissue was removed.

 Here is a list of some common special procedures performed to remove tumours from the oral cavity:

 When examined under the microscope, the tumour cells in squamous cell carcinoma are usually larger than normal, healthy squamous cells.
 The nucleus of the cell is also usually darker. pathologists describe these cells as hyperchromatic.
 The tumour cells may also have nuclei of different shapes and sizes.
 Pathologists describe these cells as pleomorphic.
 Most squamous cell carcinomas of the oral cavity are described as keratinizing because the tumour cells produce a protein called keratin which is normally found in the skin but not in the oral cavity.